Postsecondary Enrollment Options

 Mileage Reimbursement Program Instructions

-• The information submitted by the family on the Student Transportation Reimbursement Report is summarized and is used to complete the Monthly Transportation Reimbursement Request (ED-01765-28).
-Form ED-01765-28 is the only form submitted to the Division of School Finance/Transportation Unit.
+- The information submitted by the family on the Student Transportation Reimbursement Report is summarized and is used to complete the Monthly Transportation Reimbursement Request (ED-01765-29).
+Form ED-01765-29 is the only form submitted to the Division of School Finance/Transportation Unit.
 The state will reimburse the district for the payments made to the parent.

-• The 2012 Legislature amended Minnesota Statutes 124D.09, postsecondary enrollment options act to include 10th-grade public school students who have attained a passing score on the reading section of the Minnesota Comprehensive Assessments and meet course perquisites to take a career or technical education course as a PSEO student.
+- Minnesota Statutes 124D.09, postsecondary enrollment options act includes 10th-grade public school students who have attained a passing score on the reading section of the Minnesota Comprehensive Assessments and meet course perquisites to take a career or technical education course as a PSEO student.

 Please submit your claims on a monthly basis.
 Do not wait until the end of the school year.

 NOTE: An alternative student who qualifies for mileage reimbursement must apply through the postsecondary institution where he or she is enrolled.
 An alternative student is defined as an 11th- or 12th-grade student not enrolled in a public school district, and includes students attending nonpublic schools and pupils who are home schooled.
 The postsecondary enrollment options act is not available for 10th-grade alternative students.

 If you have any questions regarding the Application for Student Transportation Reimbursement, the Student Transportation Reimbursement Report, the Monthly Transportation Reimbursement Request or the Postsecondary Enrollment Options Mileage Reimbursement Program contact Julie Belisle at 651-582-8265 or email@example.com.